Learning During Coop

 - Ask yourself 'what do I do well?', 'what could I improve on?' 'what steps can I take during my Coop placement to improve on this skill?'.

 At the end of your placement, you are required to complete a Post Coop Skills Assessment Form.
 This time you have the benefit of hindsight and professional experience.
 Ask yourself:

 - Have I improved on any of the skills listed?

 - Would I give myself a higher rating now?

 - Did I have the opportunity to practice this skill?

 - Have I acquired any new skills as a result of my Coop placement?

 - Has my placement influenced my career choice in any way?

-If you feel you have improved on any skill during your placement, describe how in the evidence column of the Post Coop Assessment Form.
-By comparing the pre- and post-Coop skills assessment forms, you can track your progress and reflect on the role of your placement in developing your skills profile.
+If you feel you have improved on any skill during your placement, describe how in the evidence column of the Post Coop Skills Assessment Form.
+By comparing the Pre and Post Coop Skills Assessment Forms, you can track your progress and reflect on the role of your placement in developing your skills profile.

-A detailed instructions on how to access and complete the Pre and Post Assessment Form are available here.
+A detailed instructions on how to access and complete the Pre and Post Coop Skills Assessment Forms are available here.